mattermost-community/mattermost-plugin-azure-devops/README.md

     On successful creation of a work item, you will get a message from the bot with the details of the newly created work item.

 - Add subscriptions: A user can create subscriptions for a linked project to get messages in a selected channel for selected events on work items like Create, Update and Delete.
-To add a new subscription for a linked project click on the project title under "Linked Projects" in RHS then click on "Add new subscription" button in the subscription view.
-User can also create subscription using the slash command below.
+To add a new subscription for a linked project click on the project title under "Linked Projects" in RHS then click on the "Add new subscription" button in the subscription view.
+Users can also create subscriptions using the slash command below.

     ```
     - /azuredevops boards subscribe
     ```

 - View/List subscriptions: A user can view the list of subscriptions for a project by going on the subscriptions list page after clicking on the project title under "Linked Projects".
-User can also view the list of all subscriptions for a channel by using the below slash command in the channel.
+Users can also view the list of all subscriptions for a channel by using the below slash command in the channel.

     ```
     - /azuredevops boards subscriptions
     ```

 - Delete subscriptions: A user can delete subscriptions for a project from RHS by going on the subscriptions list page after clicking on the project title under "Linked Projects".
-User can also delete a subscription for a project by using the slash command below.
+Users can also delete a subscription for a project by using the slash command below.

     ```
     - /azuredevops boards unsubscribe [subscription id]